ChahidAbderrazak/academic-website/content/patent/US20220133242A1/index.md

 publication_short: "WIPO"

 # Summary.
 An optional shortened abstract.
-summary: We developed a Feature Extraction method, called SCSA, for pulse-shaped signal.
+summary: We developed a Feature extraction method, called SCSA, for pulse-shaped signal.
 It used the dimnesionality reduction principle based on Schrödinger operator.

 tags:
   - Digital Signal Processing